mrzmmr/remark-behead/Readme.md

 Behead is an mdast plugin to increase and decrease the weight of headings.
-Passing a negative value to the depth option will decrease the heading weight and passing a possative value to the depth option will increase the heading weight.
+Passing a negative value to the weight option will decrease the heading weight and passing a possative value to the weight option will increase the heading weight.